google/mount-zip/README.md

 :   Zlib data error.
 This is probably the sign of a wrong password.
 Use
     `--force` to bypass the password verification.

+**26**
+:   Unsupported compression method.
+Use `--force` to bypass the compression
+    method verification.

 **29**
 :   The archive is not recognized as a valid ZIP.

 **31**
 :   The ZIP archive has an inconsistent structure.

+**34**
+:   Unsupported encryption method.
+Use `--force` to bypass the encryption method
+    verification.

 **36**
-:   The ZIP archive contains an encrypted file, but no password was provided.
+:   Needs password.
+The ZIP archive contains an encrypted file, but no password
+    was provided.
 Use `--force` to bypass the password verification.

 **37**
-:   The ZIP archive contains an encrypted file, and the provided password does
+:   Wrong password.
+The ZIP archive contains an encrypted file, and the provided
-    not allow to decrypt it.
+    password does not allow to decrypt it.
 Use `--force` to bypass the password verification.

 # PROJECT HISTORY